 Partial hepatectomy leads to proliferation of all populations of cells within the liver, including hepatocytes, biliary epithelial cells and endothelial cells.
 DNA synthesis is initiated in these cells within 10 to 12 hours after surgery and essentially ceases in about 3 days.
 Cellular proliferation begins in the periportal region (i.e. around the portal triads) and proceeds toward the centers of lobules.
 Proliferating hepatocytes initially form clumps, and clumps are soon transformed into classical plates.
 Similarly, proliferating endothelial cells develop into the type of fenestrated cells typical of those seen in sinusoids.

 It appears that hepatocytes have a practically unlimited capacity for proliferation, with full regeneration observed after as many as 12 sequential partial hepatectomies.
 Clearly the hepatocyte is not a terminally differentiated cell.

 Changes in gene expression associated with regeneration are observed within minutes of hepatic resection.
-An array of transcription factors (NF-kB, STAT3, fos and jun) are rapidly induced and probably participate in orchestrating expression of a group of hepatic mitogens.
+An array of transcription factors are rapidly induced and probably participate in orchestrating expression of a group of hepatic mitogens.
 Proliferating hepatocytes appear to at least partially revert to a fetal phenotype and express markers such as alpha-fetoprotein.
 Despite what appears to be a massive commitment to proliferation, the regenerating hepatocytes continue to conduct their normal metabolic duties for the host such as support of glucose metabolism.

 The processes and signals involved in shutting down the regenerative response are less well studied than those that stimulate it.
 TGF-beta1, which is known to inhibit proliferative responses in hepatocytes, is one cytokine involved in this process, but undoubtedly several others participate.